Major in Environment (60 to 66 credits)

 Water Environments and Ecosystems

-To obtain a BSc Major in Environment, students must:
+To obtain a B.Sc.
+Major Environment, or B.Sc.(Ag.Env.Sc.)
+Major Environment, students must:

-(a) pass all courses counted towards the Faculty Program or the Major with a grade of C or higher; and
+(a) pass all courses counted towards the Major Environment program with a grade of C or higher; and